Three words could save a life, says Samaritans

 Professor Rory O’Connor from the University of Glasgow leads research into suicidal behaviour and has worked with Samaritans on understanding why some people are more at risk.

 “If you bottle things up, you can feel trapped in your situation.
 Knowing you’re not alone, not the only one who’s felt this way, and that people will listen, is something to hold onto, even in the most difficult of times.
-A person focused on taking their life often finds it difficult to see alternatives.
-This intense period only lasts a short while for many people.
-So for some, even small things like knowing you are not alone can do a huge amount to bring them back from that decision.”
+A person focused on taking their life has often lost sight of alternatives.
+This period usually only lasts a short while.
+So for some, it doesn’t take a huge amount to bring them back from that decision.”

 People looking for support to start a conversation with someone they’re worried about can find tips and guidance on Samaritans’ website at www.samaritans.org/wspd or follow Samaritans on Twitter @samaritans, #RUOK or find them on Facebook www.facebook.com/samaritanscharity.